 The proposed solution mandates to create the PDR at the bearer level which it is not required today.

+It was commented that this proposal had already been discussed in SA2 and not agreed.

+The benefits of the proposal were challenged by several companies.

-CT4 agreed that this should be discussed and agreed in stage 2 level at first.
+CT4 agreed that this should be discussed and agreed in stage 2 level first.